 The stray magnetic field disrupts the main magnetic field of the electrodynamic and thermometer.
-Thus, affect their reading.
+Thus, affecting their reading.

 #6.
 Temperature Error:

 The change in temperature causes a change in the pressure coil resistance.
-The movement of the spring providing controlled torque due to this variation in temperature.
+The movement of the spring provides controlled torque due to this variation in temperature.
 There, a reading error occurs.

 Advantages of Electrodynamometer Type Wattmeter: